kubearmor/KubeArmor/contribution/contribution_guide.md

 8. DCO Signoffs

    To ensure that contributors are only submitting work that they have rights to, we are requiring everyone to acknowledge this by signing their work.
-Any copyright notices in this repos should specify the authors as "The KubeArmor authors".
+Any copyright notices in this repo should specify the authors as "KubeArmor authors".

    To sign your work, just add a line like this at the end of your commit message: